 Another popular franchise is Coca-Cola which was first introduced in Sri Lanka in April, 1971.
 This is an outline of how the franchise functions.
 Here is an insight of the functions of a franchise business:

 It is a process in which the owner of a business also known as the “franchiser”, sell the rights, business logo, name and model to third party retail outlets owned by independent businessmen who act as third party operators known as “franchisees”.
 This has become an extremely common way of doing business.

 Mc Donalds, Subway, DHL, TGIF, Mothercare, are some of the examples you find in Sri Lanka.

 Investing in a franchise business

 Franchisee should pay an initial fee to gain rights to the business, training and equipment necessary in order to start the franchise.
-Once the business is in progress, the franchisee should pay the franchisor royalty payment.
+Once the business is in progress, the franchisee should pay the franchisor royalty payment and annual return of a company Sri Lanka.
 This is done either on a monthly, quarterly or annual basis.
 The amount is calculated as a percentage of the gross sales made by the franchise.

 After the contract is signed, the franchisee opens a business similar to the mother company.
 The franchisor will provide necessary direction.

 - All costs, trial & error has been already done and a clear model is implemented.
 All you need to do is maintain it.